Do you have leaning fences?

 Just test existing posts by pushing on them from either side.
 If they resist force, you can probably just reattach sagging sections directly to them.

-Push or clamp the rails back into place against the post (with “quick clamps” if you have them) and secure them with 3-1/2″ screws.
+Push or clamp the rails back into place against the post (with “quick clamps” if you have them).
+Secure them with 3-1/2″ screws.
 You may sometimes have to drive through surface pickets as well to do this, but a few screw heads are hardly noticeable in a full fence line.

 If exposed nails prevent the rails from sitting flush against the post, cut or break them off.
 (Watch the video above to see how easy this can be.)